dompdv/apothik/story/story_phase3.md

   use GenServer
   alias Apothik.Cluster

-  # Play with groups
   defp nodes_in_group(group_number) do
     n = Cluster.static_nb_nodes()
     [group_number, rem(group_number + 1 + n, n), rem(group_number + 2 + n, n)]
   end

-  # Check if a node is alive based on its number
   defp alive?(node_number) when is_integer(node_number),
     do: node_number |> Cluster.node_name() |> alive?()

-  # Checks if a node is alive based on its name
   defp alive?(node_name), do: node_name == Node.self() or node_name in Node.list()

   defp live_nodes_in_a_group(group_number),